-The employer pays for the sick leave, if the sick leave is issued by doctor and the employer has received information about the sick leave through the electronic declaration system.
-A document issued by a doctor in a foreign country, confirming the incapacity for work, is also accepted for payment.
-Such document has to be provided to the employer by the employee.
+The employer pays for the sick leave, if the sick leave is issued by an Austrian doctor and the employer has received information about the sick leave through the electronic declaration system.
+A document issued by a doctor in a foreign country during your vacation or pre-approved stay abroad, confirming the incapacity for work, is also accepted for payment.
+Such a document has to be provided to the employer by the employee.